 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the Sokanu Career Test

-An archivist is essentially one who assesses whether a given piece of information is of value, and if the piece is determined to be of value, maintains and stores the information in the appropriate manner.
-Determining whether information is of value varies a great deal depending upon the purpose of the archives being collected.
+An archivist is someone who assesses whether a given piece of information is of value, then maintains and stores the information in the appropriate manner.
 The information that is being examined and maintained can take on any number of forms including documents, letters, photographs, audio recordings and videos.
 Beyond maintaining the records, an archivist must also ensure that the information is preserved in such a way that it is able to be found, and once found, be understandable.